 The 2006 EU thematic strategy on the sustainable use of pesticides says ‘’taxation should be investigated further in order to establish a ‘banded’ taxation system as a proxy for true externalities in the future’’.
 The implementation, through Directive 2009/128/EC ,The Sustainable Use Directive of Pesticides, highlights that ‘economic instruments can play a crucial role in the achievement of objectives relating to the sustainable use of pesticides.
 The use of such instruments at the appropriate level should therefore be encouraged while stressing that individual Member States can decide on their use without prejudice to the applicability of the State aid rules.’

 Certain Member States within the European Union are still offering farmers a lower VAT level for the use of pesticides, despite their increased cost to public health and environment.
 Lower VAT rates for pesticides represent an environmentally harmful indirect subsidy.
+PAN Europe has created a database on best practice in pesticide taxation, providing an overview of different pesticide taxation schemes.

 The Scandinavian countries have a long tradition in the taxation of pesticides.
 In July 2013, Denmark introduced a pesticide tax, where taxation is not linked to the nominal value of the insecticides, but linked to their environmental and health toxicity.
 Also Norway has a pesticide tax, while Sweden argues that they prefer banning active substances rather than taxing them, an argument difficult to contradict.
 A few other actors have decided to experiment with various forms of pesticide taxation: